jtghph/PojavTracking/README.md

 Not yet, this repository currently for bug tracking.

 # Planning
-- ~~If [exagear_windows_emulator](https://github.com/khanhduytran0/exagear_windows_emulator) repository is runnable then I will make PojavLauncher v3.~~ There are too many probelms when switching to Exagear Windows Emulator code, read below.
-- Adding custom version.
-## Problem before switching to
-- Source code not working.
-## Problem after switching to
+- Might ask some members in discord to help improve this bugtracking.

+# Problems
+- Old versions of forge does'nt install
+- Crashing on several phones
-- Low performance.
+- Overheating Simulator
-- No mouse pointer.
-- Can't compatible with some devices running Android 10 and above.
-[Reason?](https://issuetracker.google.com/issues/128554619)
+- Lag (for 3gb ram devices and below)
+- Can't play 21w10a (and new snapshots)

-# Minecraft versions worked in PojavLauncher 2.4.2
+# Minecraft versions worked in PojavLauncher 3.3.1.1

 <table>
 	  <thead>